Reconciling your psychic gifts, maintaining friendships and how to say no when it's needed

 After all, I knew I had abilities - that I’d been told when I was younger - but what I didn’t know was that they had a name or that other people had them too or that I could use them to help others.
 All of that was new frontier.

-So, I drove another 10 hours to my sister’s house - the other sister.
+So, I drove another 10 hours to my sister’s house.

 We discussed it.
 We talked it through.
 And we decided, it was worth a shot, wasn’t it?